LastAncientOne/Stock_Analysis_For_Quant/README.md

 Performance Analysis
 Quantitative Analysis

-# List of Portfolio Strategies
+# List of Portfolio Strategies or Investment Strategies
 #### Description: Portfolio strategies is an investment method for investors to use their assets to achieve their financial goals.
 It is a plan that helps you generate the best investment returns.
 :large_blue_diamond:
 Arbitrage Pricing Theory (APT)